vohoa2004/-AI-Crew-Student-Management/README.md

-# This is a student management project, written in Python
+# Student management project written in Python:
-Sure, here's an expanded outline of the project:

 1. Introduction
     - This project is a Python console application, focuses on Data Structures and Algorithms, applys many data structures to student management.